Hugh MacNeil: Cricket career

-His achieved his greatest performances in two non-first-class matches against touring Australian teams, when Otago fielded 22 players against the Australians' 11.
-Against the 1877-78 Australians, when he was 17 years old, he made the highest score on either side with 28 in a low-scoring draw.
+MacNeil achieved his greatest performances in two non-first-class matches against touring Australian teams, when Otago fielded 22 players against the Australians' 11.
+Against the 1877–78 Australians, when he was 17 years old, he made the highest score on either side with 28 in a low-scoring draw.
 He repeated the feat in 1880-81, this time with 44 in the second innings, and also took 5 for 28 with the ball in the Australians' first innings.
 This time the Australians won, by 44 runs.
 For making the highest score in the match he received a trophy valued at ten guineas.